 It's not important for us to know all the chemistry behind these methods.
-However, it is important for us to know that these methods result in slightly different mattress properties.
+However, it is important to know that these methods result in slightly different mattress properties.
 The Dunlop method results in a firmer-feeling mattress and forms a single block the size of the mattress.
 Very often, a softer-feeling can also be achieved by adding a topper of a lower density on top of the main mattress core.
 In contrast, the Talalay method results in a softer-feeling mattress and is a little more expensive to produce.

 This is not a case of one method being superior and one inferior, but instead, a situation where each person will have their own preference based on what feels comfortable when testing out these mattresses.

-100% latex versus latex with other material
+100% latex vs latex with other materials

 are usually considered most desirable.
 Such mattresses may be made by one of two processing methods (Dunlop and Talalay), neither of which is 'better' or 'worse' but instead which simply result in a different overall feel and different level of firmness to the mattress.

 You'll need to try out different levels of firmness to decide which one is right for you.
 Like other mattresses, latex offers various levels of firmness.
-These range from a very soft one which gives you a soft 'sinking' feeling to a very firm mattress.
+These range from a soft one which gives you a soft 'sinking' feeling to a very firm mattress.

 in this website.